-- A range grades are given for truly outstanding written work that not only meets the basic requirements of the given assignment but also demonstrates exceptional insight, clarity, and depth of thought.
-For instance, an A-range essay will not simply forward a coherent argument, but also anticipate and attempt to answer likely objections to the argument, and/or acknowledge points at which one's argument might be vulnerable.
+• A range grades are given for truly outstanding written work that not only meets the basic requirements of the given assignment but also demonstrates exceptional insight, clarity, and depth of thought.
+For instance, an A-range essay will not simply forward a coherent argument, but also anticipate and attempt to answer likely objections to the argument, and/or acknowledge

+- points at which one's argument might be vulnerable.
 Such papers will also be very well-organized and well-written, and gracefully presented. - B range grades are given for good and very good written work which amply meets all the basic requirements of the given assignment and reflects substantial effort and engagement with the material.
-Such work is generally well-written and well-organized, shows good understanding of the course material, and avoids major substantive or logical errors.
-B is a good grade for any assignment in this course, and B+ is a very good grade. - C range grades are given for work which attempts to fulfill the requirements of the assignment but which falls short in some substantial way, with respect to organization, writing quality, understanding of the material, or argumentative logic.
+Such work is generally well-written and well-organized, shows good understanding of the course material, and avoids major substantive or logical errors. - C range grades are given for work which attempts to fulfill the requirements of the assignment but which falls short in some substantial way, with respect to organization, writing quality, understanding of the material, or argumentative logic. - D and F grades are reserved for work which comes nowhere close to meeting the requirements of the assignment.